cossou/FirmarFacturaE/README.md

 Creates a signed XML `.xsig` file with a correspondent certificate in the same directory as the XML file.

+NOTE: The file is created in the same directory of the XML file with the `.xsig` appended to the end of filename.

 ### Install

 Use composer: